Human papillomavirus (HPV) is one of the most common sexually transmitted diseases (STDs). HPV is the virus that causes genital warts.

 The U.S. Food and Drug Administration (FDA) has approved the HPV vaccine as safe for both guys and girls ages 9 to 26 years old.

 The HPV vaccine is given as three injections over a 6-month period.
-The vaccine does not protect people who have been infected with HPV before they've been vaccinated.
-That's why getting the vaccine before having sex for the first time is the most effective way for it to help prevent the infection.
+The vaccine does not protect people against strains of HPV that might have infected them before getting the vaccine.
+Being vaccinated before having sex for the first time is the most effective way to prevent HPV infection.
+But even if you have had sex, don't give up on getting the vaccine.
+It's still the best way to protect against strains of the virus that you may not have come in contact with.

 The vaccine doesn't protect against all types of HPV.
 Anyone having sex should get routine checkups at a doctor's office or health clinic.
 Girls should get Pap smears when a doctor recommends it — usually around age 21 unless there are signs of a problem before that.

-The HPV vaccine is not a replacement for using condoms to protect against other STDs when having sex.
+The HPV vaccine is not a replacement for using condoms to protect against other strains of HPV — and other STDs — when having sex.

 Most of the side effects that people get from the HPV vaccine are minor.
 They may include swelling or pain at the site of the shot, or feeling faint after getting the vaccine.
 As with other vaccines, there is a small chance of an allergic reaction.